Did you know that every day is earth day? We ‘get’ to live on this planet called earth which makes every day an earth day.

 After watching that video I had questions.

 What are you doing to nourish and preserve what this earth gives us every second of every day?
 One of my passions is saving water.
-I have many water saving strategies in my life and my friend Carla Janzen who is on the same page as me shared her strategies.
+I have many water-saving strategies in my life and my friend Carla Janzen who is on the same page as I shared her strategies.

 3. Saving Water for the Environment – Past, Present & Hopefully the Future

-(go to full article for all of her tips:)
+(go to the full article for all of her tips:)

 5 Easy Ways to Save Water & the Environment

 2. Check for dripping faucets.
-You could be wasting up to 20,000 litres of water per year!
+You could be wasting up to 20,000 liters of water per year!